This course gives students an insight into the role of an accountant and the world of accounting and finance.

 This course is suitable for anyone intending to progress to higher education; anyone who is intending to work in an accounting environment; anyone who is interested in accounting and/or finance and anyone interested in a business related career.
 We have an unprecedented number of students who have obtained a professional apprenticeship in accountancy upon leaving school at the end of this course.

-In addition to the general entrance requirements for advanced level study, given the numeric nature of this course, it is essential that students have a grade 5 at GCSE level in maths together with a grade 4 in English language and English literature.
+In addition to the general entrance requirements for advanced level study and given the numeric nature of this course, it is essential that students have a grade 5 at GCSE level in maths.
+A grade 5 in English language is preferred.
+It is not advisable to take accounting with both business and economics as they are in the same 'family' of subjects.

 The specification was introduced in 2017 and is a full A Level course with 2x three hour exams at the end of the second year.
 You will learn the fundamentals of record keeping, and the purposes, techniques and consequences of effective financial accounting.
 You will also consider how financial accounting helps in successful business operations and decision making.
 You will study business ownership, control, profitability, performance and budgeting.
 The course develops your understanding of financial accounting techniques, and how they aid business management and decision making.
 You will look at costing, capital investment, budgeting, partnership accounts, and sources of finance, as well as considering social accounting issues.